puppetlabs/puppet-docs/source/puppet/4.9/hiera_merging.md

 ## Configuring merge behavior in Hiera data

 In any Hiera data source (including [module data][module layer]), you can use the special `lookup_options` key to configure merge behavior.
-Hiera will use a key's configured merge behavior in any lookup that doesn't explicitly override it.
+Hiera uses a key's configured merge behavior in any lookup that doesn't explicitly override it.

 For example: